 The process for the stand mixer is basically the same as using a traditional pasta maker.
 (It’s just easier because you don’t have to use one hand to crank the machine!)
 Simply connect the pasta roller attachment to your stand mixer.
 Set the adjustment knob to the widest setting.
 Then shape and feed the pasta dough into the roller as directed above until it reaches your desired thinness, lightly flouring the pasta as you go to prevent sticking.

-When your pasta sheet is prepared, dust it with flour one more time.
-After that, disconnect the roller attachment and attach the preferred cutter attachment.
+Once your sheet of pasta is ready to go, sprinkle it with flour once more.
+Then remove the roller attachment and connect the cutter attachment of your choice.
 Feed the dough through the cutter.
-The pasta should then be moved to a drying rack or swirled into small “nests” that should be placed on a floured surface to dry for 30 minutes.
+Then transfer the cut pasta to a drying rack, or swirl it into little pasta “nests” and lay them on a floured surface to dry for 30 minutes.
 Repeat with the remaining pasta dough.

 The Best Way To Make Pasta From Scratch | Epicurious 101